Our #1 Recommended Mattress

 When dried, the leaves and flowers release a pleasant, hay-like aroma with notes of vanilla and freshly cut grass.
 This fragrance is due to the presence of coumarin, a natural compound that intensifies as the plant dries.
 Interestingly, the scent of sweet woodruff has been described as both soothing and uplifting, creating an ideal atmosphere for rest and rejuvenation.
 In medieval times, sweet woodruff was often used to stuff mattresses and pillows, not only for its pleasant aroma but also for its reputed ability to repel insects and promote restful sleep.

 This traditional use has persisted in some cultures, particularly in parts of Germany, where sweet woodruff is still cherished for its aromatic and medicinal qualities.
-The practice of placing dried sweet woodruff under the mattress is a testament to the enduring belief in its sleep-enhancing properties, bridging ancient wisdom with modern-day sleep hacking techniques.
+The practice of placing dried sweet woodruff under the mattress is a proof of the enduring belief in its sleep-enhancing properties, bridging ancient wisdom with modern-day sleep hacking techniques.

 The Science and Folklore Behind Sweet Woodruff's Sleep-Promoting Effects